 The cost approach calculation utilizes the gross cost of plant in service, subtracts accumulated depreciation and adds to that the cost of construction work in progress and inventories to get to a total net book value.
 That total net book value is adjusted for any obsolescence (subtracted) or enhancements (added) to get to the Cost Indicator of Value.
 The income approach calculation starts with a net operating income amount selected by the assessor based on the five years of historical net operating income as reported by the company.
 Typically, the assessor calculates a three and five year simple average and a three and five year weighted average, along with a next year trended net operating income and then selects one of these at his/her discretion.
-An estimated income from construction work in progress is added to the assessor selected net operating income and this total is divided by the annually determined South Dakota electric utility capitalization rate to get to the Income Indicator of Value.
+An estimated income from construction work in progress is added to the assessor selected net operating income and the Indicator of Value.
 The Cost and Income Indicators are weighted to determine a system market value and then a state allocation percentage is applied to companies like Black Hills Power that have property in more states than just South Dakota to get to a state market value or state assessed valuation.